 As we continued along the Río Almar, the land is now one of pastures in place of the high wheat fields of the plateau, as you can see in the photo below.

 The Camino Teresiano through this section on day four is relatively flat.
-Within about 1.5 kilometers from the convent, or 10.1 km into the day, a large building that appeared to be a church could be seen ahead.
+Within about 1.7 kilometers from the convent, or about 9.5 kilometers into the day, a large building that appeared to be a church could be seen ahead.

-We stayed to the left, passing the entrance to the estate, that was unsigned and unnamed.
+We stayed to the left, passing the entrance to the estate, which was unsigned and unnamed.

 In about another 800 meters we walked by this entrance that says "Bercimuelle Pasture."
 I didn't know if this was another estate or a continuation of the same one.We stayed straight on at this intersection.

-Alas, our nice treed area was gone after the Bercimuelle Pasture entrance.
+Alas, our nice treed area was gone after the Dehesa de Bercimuelle entrance.
 It was nothing but hot, open road in the middle of the afternoon as we could see the climb ahead.
 It felt like a forever road.

 After about another 800 meters we came to what appeared like the top of the climb.
 It was not to be so.